-This Bullhead is similar to catfish but with a more mild flavor!
-It pairs perfectly with this quick citrus salsa!
+This Bullhead Recipe is easy and delicious.
+It’s similar to catfish but with a more mild flavor.
+It pairs well with this quick citrus salsa.

 I honestly think that we are turning into pescatarians lately!
 Maybe because it is Springtime in the Northeastern United States and fresh fish are everywhere!
 I love it!
 I don’t think it would be too hard to be pescatarian, except perhaps the occasional big juicy burger which I may or may not be able to live without!

 Honestly, there are no 2 fish or seafood that even resemble one another!
 The diversity is unending!
 As is evidenced by this Bacon Horseradish Crusted Grouper and these Strawberry Infused Sea Scallops!